DigitalHERMES/rhizo-uuardop/README.md

-An alternative Port configuration if you use a patched uucp ( for "\Z" support, available in "improved-pipe.patch" which was added to uucp debian package version 1.07-27 ), where uuport sets the callsign of the station to be called from uucp remote station name (allowing a single uuardopd instance to be used for different remote station callsigns):
+An alternative Port configuration if you use a patched uucp ( for "\Z" support, available in "improved-pipe.patch" which was added to uucp debian package version 1.07-27 ), where uuport pass the callsign of the station to be called to uuardopd with the uucp remote station name (allowing a single uuardopd instance to be used for different remote station callsigns):